IT-trials/IT-trials.github.io/_posts/2020-09-24-Lambda-Functio-Local-Invocation-DynamoDB-HttpRequestException.markdown

 1. Point your client at your host IP, e.g. `192.168.1.x` not `localhost`.

 2. Connect the docker container to your `"host"` network not the default, `"bridge"` network.
-You can do this by adding the following to your launch config: `"sam": {"dockerNetwork" : "host"}`.
+You can do this by adding the following to your launch config:

+{% highlight json %}
+"sam": {"dockerNetwork" : "host"}
+{% endhighlight %}

 As per the [AWS Documentation](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/run-debug-sam-app.html#debug-config-ref){:target="_blank"}.